529 savings plan

 In Family Needs, Wealth Strategy

 You may be considering a 529 for your child, grandchild, or another family member.
 Here are some of the more common questions we hear from our clients regarding 529 accounts.
+Read here or continue below:

 1. What are the tax advantages of 529 Savings Plans?

-2. What expenses can I pay with a 529?
+2. What expenses are eligible to be paid from a 529?

-Qualified education expenses include1:
+Qualified education expenses include:

-• College tuition at an eligible institution
+• College tuition

 • Room and board (subject to limits set by the college)